Athens school board votes to affirm director's placement on leave after federal indictment

 - Oops!Something went wrong.Please try again later.

 Feb.
-25—ATHENS — The Athens City Board of Education today affirmed the superintendent's placing the director of planning on paid administrative leave.
+26—ATHENS — The indicted director of Athens City Schools will continue to collect his salary of more than $100,000 a year after the Athens City Board of Education on Thursday affirmed the superintendent's decision placing him on paid administrative leave.

+Because Director of Planning Rick Carter, 45, is tenured, the superintendent has said the system must pay him while he is on leave.

 The board adopted, 6-0, a motion recommended by Superintendent Beth Patton, which she read: